etrinidad132/Esforza/README.md

 - A challenge that I faced for a bit while creating this project was how to calculate the distance that will be traveled during the route.
 I tried to look through the docs to see if there was a way to just extract this information from one of the google map objects to no avail.

 - I then noticed that the route property on the directions object had some other properties that could be useful.
 The one that I used was the legs property which was an array of different points along the path.
 These points all have a distance value which I then iterated over and added them all up in order to figure out the distance.
-Then I also used a custom time funtion is order to estimate how long a route would take to navigate.
+Then I also used a custom time function is order to estimate how long a route would take to navigate.

 ```JavaScript
 calcTotalTime(directions) {